zeeman-effect/maiar-ai/packages/plugin-terminal/README.md

 ## Scripts

 You can use the following scripts to launch terminal features.
+This is available as a CLI binary when this package is installed.

 - `maiar-chat`: Start the terminal chat client.